Kitware/torch_liberator/README.rst

 Torch Liberator can also read these deployment files and create an instance of the model initialized with the correct pretrained weights.

-..The main webpage for this project is: https://gitlab.kitware.com/computer-vision/torch_liberator

 .. |Pypi| image:: https://img.shields.io/pypi/v/torch_liberator.svg